 In Spanish government has declared the southern town of Valdepenas and its surrounding area a disaster zone after Sunday's (1 July) flash flood.

-In Spanish government has declared the southern town of Valdepenas and its surrounding area a disaster zone after Sunday's (1 July) flash flood.
+Background: In Spanish government has declared the southern town of Valdepenas and its surrounding area a disaster zone after Sunday's (1 July) flash flood.
 At least 24 people died in the churning waters that battered the village -- and more than 50 others were injured.

 SYNOPSIS: At least one hundred houses were reduced to rubble in the town's worst floods since 1877.
 The wall of water struck the area after seven hours of violent storm, climaxed by a heavy torrent of rain.
 The floodwater rose to nearly three metres (ten feet) at some points, and carried heavy trucks, rocks, homes -- and people -- before it.